-- Negotiations between OMB staff and Department staff refine the Base Budget.
-When completed, it should include commitments and recurring costs but not discretionary projects or initiatives. - New projects or initiatives are presented as Decision Issues.
-These are negotiated initially at the Division level and then at hearings with the CEO/General Manager, and the Executive Management Team (EMT) based on their effect on the Authority's goals and objectives. - The finalized CEO/General Manager's Recommended Budget: - 1.
-Is the sum of the refined Base Budgets, Adjustments, and approved Decision Issues. - 2.
+- New projects or initiatives are presented as Decision Issues.
+These are negotiated initially at the Division level and then at hearings with the CEO/General Manager, and the Executive Management Team (EMT) based on their effect on the Authority goals and objectives. - The finalized CEO/General Managers Recommended Budget: - 1.
+Is the sum of the refined Base Budgets.
+Adjustments, and approved Decision Issues. - 2.
 Must be limited to estimated available resources. - 3.
-Shall satisfy the Authority's financial policies to the best extent possible. - 4.
-Must support the Authority's mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process.

-- The CEO/General Manager's Recommended Budget is presented to the Board of Trustees and is made available to the public. - A series of budget hearings is scheduled for the Board of Trustees and for the public.
+Shall satisfy the Authority financial policies to the best extent possible. - 4.
+Must support the Authority mission and strategic direction as embodied in the Board Policy Goals and outlined in the Strategic Planning Process. - The CEO/General Manageros Recommended Budget is presented to the Board of Trustees and is made available to the public. - A series of budget hearings is scheduled for the Board of Trustees and for the public.
 Three or four hearings are held including the public discussion of the budget. - The review process culminates in the formal adoption of a budget resolution at the December Board meeting.
-It is the Trustees' practice to finalize appropriations before the new fiscal year begins.
+It is the Trusteesq practice to finalize appropriations before the new fiscal year begins.